Pradeep-1496/Pradeep-1496/README.md

 # 💫 About Me:
-🔭 I’m currently working on React, Machine learning
+🔭 I’m currently working on Full Stack
 <br>👯 I’m looking to collaborate on Web Technology
 <br>🤝 I’m looking for help
 <br>🌱 I’m currently learning